bkp5190/LearningRust/1. Variables and Mutability/README.md

    - All variables are immutable by default

+   - In order to make a variable mutable, add the `mut` keyword

 3. `let`, `mut`, and `const` Keywords

 4. Benefits of the Immutable Design Pattern